 “Serving others is not just about giving.
 It is about listening, hearing, understanding and then helping others.
 Giving a voice to those who do not have one, that is what drives me within Give a Hand” Daniel Lalande, Founder and President

 The Board of Directors is made up of individuals, all volunteers, who exercise decision-making authority over Give a Hand’s activities, considering the orientations we have set for ourselves.

 Johanne de Champlain

 After practising for more than 30 years as a nurse in various hospitals and as an international adoption workshop facilitator, Johanne redirected her career towards international development.
 She participated in ten missions in Latin America in optometry, ophthalmology and dental care.

 Johanne also worked two years as a volunteer nurse in Bolivia with burned children and at the neonatal unit.
 Today, she works as a volunteer at the Montreal Children’s Hospital.

-With the Give a Hand team, Johanne is responsible for Human resources and Fundraising with potential donors and she is also a member of the board of directors.
+With the Give a Hand team, Johanne is responsible for Human resources and Fundraising with potential donors and she is also a member of the board of directors and vice-president.